guilhermeeid/Ice-Fishing-OOP/README.md

-# 🧊🎣 Fishing MiniGame – Java & Object-Oriented Programming
+# 🧊🎣 Ice Fishing MiniGame – Java & Object-Oriented Programming

 > This project is a **fishing minigame** developed in **Java**, applying core principles of **Object-Oriented Programming (OOP)**.
 The goal is to catch as many fish as possible while managing bait, avoiding underwater hazards, and controlling the hook's depth using the mouse.
 >> Inspired by Club Penguin's Ice Fishing, the mini-game has been redesigned with original 2D pixel art graphics, sounds, and music.